 A stable democracy with a friendly and welcoming population, travelling to and through Senegal is safer than most other countries in the region.
 Visitors to the nation of ‘Teranga’ (which roughly translates as ‘hospitality’ in Wolof) will have a rewarding and safe travel experience, especially if heeding the following advice.

 In short: buy bottled.
-Tap water is fine for cooking, washing vegetables, boiling a cup of tea or coffee and brushing teeth, but when it comes to drinking, it’s best to stick to bottled water (although don’t panic if you accidently glug a glass of tap water).
-Readily available across Senegal, 1.5-litre bottles cost between 200–400CFA ($0.35-70) in a supermarket or boutique (local convenience store) or up to 1,500CFA ($2.65) in a restaurant.
-However, the plastic sachets offered through your bus or taxi window are the cheapest form of clean water available at 50CFA ($0.10) each.
+Tap water is fine for cooking, washing vegetables, boiling a cup of tea or coffee and brushing one’s teeth, but when it comes to drinking, it’s best to stick to bottled water (although don’t panic if you accidently glug a glass of tap water).
+Readily available across Senegal, 1.5 litre bottles cost between 200-400 CFA ($0.35-70) in a supermarket or boutique (‘local convenience store’) or up to 1500 CFA ($2.65) in a restaurant.
+However, the plastic sachets offered through your bus or taxi window are the cheapest form of clean water available at 50 CFA (10 cents) each.

-Rule number one in any traveller’s handbook.
+Rule #1 in any traveller’s handbook.
 Although most Senegalese are understanding of western cultures, with many adopting western-style dress and tastes themselves, visitors should be mindful of local cultural practices and beliefs.
 This can range from being appropriately dressed while entering religious buildings to respecting animals roaming the streets (as they could well be someone’s livelihood).
 In particular, take extra caution during religious festivals.
 During Ramadan, for example, it’s not great manners to eat and drink on the street during daylight hours, while most are abstaining.

 On the whole, Senegal has a very low rate of thievery and street crime.
 Leave your belongings unattended – such as a beach bag while swimming or a phone charging behind a bar – and it tends to be there when you get back.
 However, no country is immune to petty crime and Senegal is no exception.